gedimitr/website/content/en/docs/reference/glossary/pod-lifecycle-event-generator.md

  - architecture
 ---

- The Pod Lifecycle Event Generator (PLEG) monitors the state of the Pod containers, creating events when changes occur.
+ The Pod Lifecycle Event Generator (PLEG) monitors the state of the Pods' containers, creating events when changes occur.

 <!--more-->